HHogg/angular-scrollstop/README.md

 });
 ```

-You can just pass a callback function and the event will be attached to `$document`
+... or just pass a callback function and the event will be attached to `$document`

 ```js
 hgScrollEvent.scrollstop(function() {